Cloudac7/deepmd-kit_docker/README.md

 The `ENV` statement in Dockerfile sets the install prefix of packages.
 These environment variables can be set by users themselves.

 The `ARG tensorflow_version` specifies the version of tensorflow to install, which can be set during the build command through `--build-arg tensorflow_version=1.12`.

+Version of miniconda is limitted to 4.5.1 for python 3.6 to support tf-1.12.